-To reduce the reliance on the user specified initial conditions, and to allow the model to "self-initialize", the modelling period was extended to 1990.
-No data from the 1990 extension was included in the final results.
+To reduce the reliance on the user specified initial conditions, and allow the model to "self-initialize", the modelling period was extended to 1990.
+No data from the 1990 extension was used for calibration/verification purposes, or included in the final results.

-3.3.2 Model Parameters
+3.3.2 Calibrated Model Parameters